Esri/python-toolbox-for-rapid/README.md

 * #### Create Connectivity File

   This tool creates the stream network connectivity file based on two fields in the input Drainage Line feature class: HydroID, and NextDownID.
 It does the following:

   1. Finds the HydroID of each stream.
   2. Counts the total number of its upstreams.
   3. Writes the stream HydroID, the total number of its upstreams, and the HydroID(s) of all upstream(s) into the output file.
 The records are sorted in the ascending order based on the stream HydroID.

+* #### Create Connectivity File NHDPlus

+  This tool creates the stream network connectivity file based on four fields in the input Drainage Line feature class: COMID, FROMNODE, TONODE, DIVERGENCE.
+It does the following:

+  1. Disconnects streams with divergence greater than 1.
+  2. Creates NextDownID based on COMID, FROMNODE, and TONODE fields.
+  3. Runs the Create Connectivity File tool with updated fields.

 * #### Create Subset File

   This tool writes the HydroID of a subset of the stream features.
 The subset is created by selecting stream features in the input layer.

 * #### Create Muskingum Parameters File

   This tool writes the values of the Muskingum parameter fields (Musk_kfac, Musk_k, and Musk_x) into individual parameter files.
 The three fields can be calculated using the Calculate Muskingum Parameters tool in the [ArcHydro toolbox](http://resources.arcgis.com/en/communities/hydro/01vn0000000s000000.htm).
 The records in all files are sorted in the ascending order based on the stream HydroID.

 * #### Create Weight Table From ECMWF/WRF-Hydro Runoff